-The academia is an area of endeavor which before now was sparsely delved into by women.
-However, some few notable women set the pace for the coming generations to follow by going the extra mile, and achieving a number of academic milestones.
+The academia is an area of endeavour which before now was sparsely delved into by women.
+However, some few notable women set the pace for the coming generations to follow by going the extra mile and achieving a number of academic milestones.

 One of such women is Nigeria’s Madam Grace Alele-Williams, who was the first Nigerian woman to receive a doctorate degree.

 She was born in Warri, Nigeria, in 1932, and attended the Government School in Warri, then Queens College, Lagos, and the University College of Ibadan (now the University of Ibadan).
 She started her career as a teacher at Queen’s School, Ede Osun State, where she was mathematics master from 1954 until 1957, after which she left for the University of Vermont to become a graduate assistant and later assistant professor.
 Alele had the opportunity to go to the University of Chicago, Columbia, or Harvard.
 She chose the University of Chicago, and in 1963 obtained her PhD in mathematics education with a dissertation on “Dynamics of Education in the Birth of a New Nation: Case Study of Nigeria.”

 Between 1963 and ’65, Alele-Williams was a post-doctoral research fellow, department (and institute) of Education, the University of Ibadan from where she was appointed a professor of mathematics at the University of Lagos in 1976.
 1965 she joined the faculty at the University of Lagos where she worked until 1985, becoming the first female professor of mathematics education in 1974.
 During this time she also directed the Institute of Education where she introduced programs to benefit teachers.
 She participated in the African Mathematics Programme, based at the Educational Development Center of Newton, Massachusetts, whose goal was to consider changes in mathematics education in Africa